nopnop2002/esp-idf-mpu6050-dmp/README.md

 |MPU9255|0x73|Gyro/Accel/Compass|AK8963|

+### GY-86
+GY-86 consists of three chips, MPU6050, HMC5883L and MS5611.
+The HMC5883L is 3-Axis magnetometer from Honeywell.
+The MS5611 is Barometric Pressure Sensor.
+Since the HMC5883L is connected as a slave device of MPU6050, it is not recognized as an i2c device.

 ### GY-87
-GY-87 consists of three chips, MPU6050, HMC5883 and BMP180.
+GY-87 consists of three chips, MPU6050, HMC5883L and BMP180.
+The HMC5883L is 3-Axis magnetometer from Honeywell.
+The BMP180 is barometric pressure sensor from Bosch Sensortec.
-Since the HMC5883L is connected as a slave device, it is not recognized as an i2c device.
+Since the HMC5883L is connected as a slave device of MPU6050, it is not recognized as an i2c device.

 # Wireing